Irish Civil Registration

 Additionally, RootsIreland has a database that runs into millions of birth, marriage and death records (taken from both church records and the Irish civil registration registers).
-Although free to search, there is a charge to view records.
+It is a pay to view online facility; you have to buy credits.
 Not all counties are yet included... check the site's home page.

 For births, marriages and deaths that are not included in the online facility, researchers can view computerised indexes in the Public Search Room at GRONI.
 The indexes cover all life events and all years since Irish civil registration began.
 Only the indexes (not the registers) are available for public inspection.

 To view the indexes, you need to make an appointment well in advance.
 Up to six hours' research at GRONI costs £14.
 This includes up to two verifications of index entries (verification involves a member of staff checking the register and reading the entry to you.)
 Additional verifications cost £4 each.
 If a certificate is purchased on the day, and as a result of this research, it costs £8.

 If not purchased as a result of a personal search of the indexes, a full certified copy of a birth, marriage or death certificate costs £15.
 These can be ordered online or by post (here).
 Prices correct January 2013.
 (Pre-1922 marriage certificates cannot be obtained through GRONI; you have to apply to the appropriate local register office.)

 Although the GRO's head office is in Roscommon, family historians can make personal visits to the GRO's Research Room in Dublin (address below) to study the Irish civil registration indexes to births, marriages and deaths.
 No appointment is necessary.
 All staff are (in my experience) superbly helpful and will patiently explain how the records are filed and your search options.